Design Principles for Sequence Models via Coefficient Dynamics: Related Work

 \section{Related Work}

 We have recently witnessed a revived interest in efficient RNNs and linear attention mechanisms in language modeling as well as image/video processing~\citep{liu2024vmamba} and DNA modeling~\citep{nguyen2023hyenadna,schiff2024caduceus}.
 Stemming from the seminal S4 work by~\citet{Gu2020,Gu2022}, early SSMs~\citep{Gu2022s4d,s5} and linear recurrent networks~\citep{Orvieto2023}, outperformed attention on pattern-recognition and long-range reasoning benchmarks~\citep{Tay2021} and were rapidly adapted to the language domain~\citep{wang2022pretraining, Fu2023}.
 RetNet~\citep{sun2023retentive} and GateLoop~\citep{katsch2023gateloop} paved the way for Mamba~\citep{mamba}, which combined input selectivity with efficient training~(linear in sequence length) to achieve improved performance in language modeling.
 Drawing inspiration from the known connection between RNNs and linear attention~\citep{Katharopoulos2020, schlag2021linear}, advancements such as GLA, Deltanet, xLSTM~\citep{yang2023gated, yang2024parallelizing, xlstm}, and Mamba2~\citep{mamba2} have aided the unification of modern efficient sequence modeling approaches in terms of latent efficient matrix multiplications~\citep{flashlinattention}.
 On top of this unified framework -- \textit{which crucially does not contain softmax attention} -- several improvements were recently proposed, such as Gated Deltanet~\citep{yang2025gated}, DeltaProduct~\citep{siems2025deltaproduct}, and Log-Linear Attention~\citep{guo2025log}.
-We have also witnessed cross-fertilization between new linear RNN/attention ideas~(forget gate, positional encodings) and the softmax world, with examples such as FoX~\citep{lin2025forgetting} and Path~\citep{yang2025path}.
+We have also witnessed cross-fertilization between new linear RNN/attention ideas~(forget gate, positional encodings) and the softmax world, with examples such as FoX~\citep{lin2025forgetting} and Path~\citep{yang2025path}. \\ As flagship models are starting to adopt hybrid solutions based on mixing linear and softmax attention to enhance training and inference efficiency~\citep{ai21labs_jamba_large_1_7, nano2025efficient, qwen2025next}, additional work is needed to further understand which architectural properties impact performance depending, on the specific nature~(e.g. recall, associativity, memorization, compression) of the task at hand~\citep{Poli2024Mad}.
+While early studies show promise across benchmarks, especially for hybrid models at high pretraining budgets~\citep {waleffe2024empirical}, others point to fundamental limitations of fixed-memory processing in recall, copy~\citep{zoology2023,jelassi2024repeat} and retrieval tasks~\citep{guo2025log}.
+Expressivity of new linear RNN layers is well-studied~\citep{orvieto2024universality,cirone2024theoretical, merrill2024illusion}, yet less is known about how architectural details impact model capabilities -- especially as linear RNNs can be substantially more challenging to optimize~\citep{zucchet2024recurrent, okpekpe2025revisiting}, -- and we lack a unified framework able to capture both mechanisms under the same formalism, without resorting to infinite-dimensional expansions~\citep{sieber2024understanding}.
+Our \textit{coefficient dynamics} are inspired by this issue.